Oval Solitaire

 The easiest way to choose is to compare both paths in the same ring direction.
 Oval vs oval.
 Radiant vs radiant.
 Solitaire vs solitaire.
 Same setting idea, same budget range, two different diamond origins.

-Andrew can walk you through what changes, what stays the same, and what each choice means before the ring is made.
+I hold no inventory, so I have no stone to push you toward.
+I’ll walk you through what changes, what stays the same, and what each choice means before the ring is made.

 Not sure where to start?